ES (Endurance Road) [RETIRED]

 The "ES" means 'extra smooth.'
 It might not as quick handling as our Smoothie or other dedicated race frames.
-But it is still quite fast and you'll actually gain extra stablity on speedy descents with the ES and the ability to fit wider tires.
-An ideal choice for multi-day charity rides, centuries and credit card touring and fast commuting.
+But it is still quite fast and you'll actually gain valuable stability on speedy descents and the ability to fit wider tires.
+An ideal choice for multi-day charity rides, centuries, credit card touring and fast commuting.
 For 2016, we have reduced the number of sizes, but have kept the hard to find 66cm size..

 - Tange Prestige heat-treated butted CrMo steel front triangle; butted CrMo rear end